 The park may be able to assist with research through coordination, facilitation, and management of data collection.
-If you are interested in collaborating during the course of your research, please contact the appropriate Research Coordinator/s before submitting your application (see Appendix A).
+If you are interested in collaborating during the course of your research, please contact the appropriate Research Coordinator/s before submitting your application (see List of Research Coordinators).